Research Blog

 Low cortisol levels are seen with Addison’s disease, adrenal insufficiency, congenital adrenal hyperplasia, hypothyroidism, hypopituitarism, and liver disease.
 Medications that reduce cortisol include lithium, levodopa, phenytoin, androgens, and exogenous steroids (Pagana 2021).
 Prolonged stress and burnout can also contribute to a hypocortisolemic state and low morning cortisol (Bayes 2021) which may be a sign of HPA insufficiency (Kazlauskaite 2008).

 High cortisol levels are seen with physical and emotional stress, Cushing syndrome, pregnancy, obesity, adrenal carcinoma, hyperthyroidism, and liver disease.
 Medications that increase cortisol include cortisone, amphetamines, spironolactone, and oral contraceptives (Pagana 2021).
-Elevated cortisol can also be associated with seizures, epilepsy (Cano-López, 2019), and frailty (Marcos-Perez 2019).
+Elevated cortisol can also be associated with seizures, epilepsy (Cano-López, 2019), frailty (Marcos-Perez 2019), dysglycemia, higher fasting glucose, visceral adiposity, and higher hs-CRP and TSH (Alufer 2023).

 Overview